-As of Friday, February 27, 2015, the Duke Children’s Neuromuscular Program is moving its primary location to Lenox Baker Children’s Hospital.
+As of Friday, February 27, 2015, the Duke Children’s Neuromuscular Program moved its primary location to Lenox Baker Children’s Hospital.
 This new clinic location will help us better meet the health care needs of our community by reducing wait times and offering closer proximity to a large array of specialized services in an easily accessible, family-friendly environment.
+[Read more]

 Neuromuscular diseases are a large group of disorders with various causes sharing one common characteristic--muscle weakness.
 One large group of neuromuscular diseases is caused by abnormalities in the nerves as they exit the brainstem and spinal cord and travel out to their respective muscles.
 These are called "neuropathies."
 Common examples in this group include spinal muscular atrophy (SMA) and Charcot-Marie-Tooth disease.
 Another large group of neuromuscular diseases, the "myopathies," are caused by abnormalities in the muscle tissue.
 Some of the more common examples include Duchenne muscular dystrophy and myotonic dystrophy.
 A less common cause of neuromuscular weakness are the disorders of neuromuscular transmission.
 These are caused by abnormalities at the spot where the nerves attach to the muscle.
 Examples of disorders of neuromuscular transmission include myasthenia gravis and botulism.